dnknth/snips-alarm/README.md

 # snips-alarm: Timers and alarms
-A skill for [Snips.ai](https://snips.ai/) with a fully controllable alarm clock.
+A skill for [Snips.ai](https://snips.ai/) with a multi-room alarm clock.

-- Multi-room support
+This skill started as a complete re-write of [MrJohnZoidberg/Snips-Wecker](https://github.com/MrJohnZoidberg/Snips-Wecker) with bug-fixes.

+## Features
 - Customizable (ringtone sound, volume, ringing timeout, rooms)
 - Fully localized.
 Currently, a German translation is included.
+Other translations can be easily added.
+Contributions are appreciated.

 ## Configuration